Service (motor vehicle): Scheduling

 Service advisers in dealerships and independent shops recommend schedule intervals, which are often in between the ideal or extreme service schedule.

+In addition, drivers may be penalized for not regularly servicing their cars.
+For example, in many states in the U.S., a car has to pass a safety inspection test every year or two years to remain legal, and can incur fines for continuing to drive cars that have failed.

 Common maintenance

 Maintenance tasks commonly carried out during a motor vehicle service include: